- ACRONYMS AND DEFINITIONS

 - Heart rate increase

-- In adult trials, Saxenda-treated patients had an average increase in resting heart rate of 2 - 3 bpm when compared to placebo.
-In a pediatric trial, Saxenda-treated patients had an average increase in resting heart rate of 3 - 7 bpm.
-In adults, maximum increases of > 10 bpm from baseline at two consecutive visits occurred in more Saxenda-treated patients than placebo-treated patients (34% vs 19%), as were increases of > 20 bpm (5% vs 2%).
+- In adult and pediatric trials, Saxenda-treated patients had an average increase in resting heart rate of 2 - 7 bpm compared to placebo.
+In adults, maximum increases of > 10 bpm from baseline at two consecutive visits occurred in more Saxenda-treated patients than placebo-treated patients (34% vs 19%), as did increases of > 20 bpm (5% vs 2%).
+These effects may be related to Saxenda-induced dehydration.

 - Monitor heart rates in Saxenda-treated patients and discontinue therapy if sustained increases occur